 Posted: Wednesday, Jun 26,2019 | Time: 06:28 am | Edited by: The Lottery Lab Staff

-Graeme Thorne, an 8-year-old boy from Sydney, Australia, became the victim to a greed-fueled crime in 1960, that captivated the nation and changed lotteries forever.
+Graeme Thorne, an 8-year-old boy from Sydney, Australia, became the victim of a greed-fueled crime in 1960, that captivated the nation and changed lotteries forever.

 At that time, nobody really worried about protecting the privacy of lottery winners.
 It was routine to publish the pictures, names, personal details, and winning stories of winners on newspaper front pages with big headlines.
 Thorne’s big win was no different and was published on the front page of the local newspaper with his identity, private details, address, and even the date he would claim his winnings.